What Is A Botulinum Injection?

-Although Botox is the first marketed prescription drug that contained the botulinum toxin, several newer drugs have been produced which contain this toxin.
+Although Botulinum is the first marketed prescription drug that contained the botulinum toxin, several newer drugs have been produced which contain this toxin.
 These drugs include Myobloc, Xeomin, and Dysport.
-They are used for similar purposes as Botox, but have different potencies and therefore, cannot be injected interchangeably.
+They are used for similar purposes as Botulinum, but have different potencies and therefore, cannot be injected interchangeably.

 Possible side effects that may be experienced after the injection include: